StakeGreen/cardano-nodes-monitoring/README.md

 ## Stake Green [STKGR] cardano nodes monitoring dashboards
 Grafana dashboards created to monitor Cardano Block Producer en Relay nodes and blockchain statistics of your Pool.
-This setup assume you are running 2 relay nodes and 1 block producer.
+This setup assumes you are running 2 relay nodes and 1 block producer.

 ### Screenshots of dashboards
 ![image](./assets/performance_stats_stake_green.png)